Kim Sawyer Egir

 Based on my research, I identified some issues that should be addressed on the new website.
 I divided these recommendations into two categories: Navigation, and Content.

-Insights from market research and contextual inquiries with current students drew my attention to how the current Navigation is structured and where it could benefit from re-organization, superficially ways to make it:
+Insights from market research and contextual inquiries with current students drew my attention to how the current Navigation is structured and where it could benefit from re-organization, specifically to make it:

 More intuitive: Organize content based on user expectations